The Apache Indians

 The Western Apache, Chiricahua, Mescalero, Jicarilla, Lipan, and Kiowa-Apache make up the divisions of the Apache people, and, although the Navajo migrated together with the Apache and share many aspects of their language and other cultural elements, the word, “Navajo,” generally refers to a number of territorial groups.
 The Apache and the Navajo tribes called themselves, “Na Dené,” which means, “The People.”
 The word, “Dine,” also appears frequently in reference to the Apache.

-The Dine, recently arrived in the arid regions of the southwestern United States, were seen as outsiders by the natives who already inhabited the region, such as the Hopi, Zuni and other pueblo tribes.
+The Dine, recently arrived in the arid regions of the southwestern United States, were seen as outsiders by the natives who already inhabited the region, such as the Hopi, Zuni, and other Pueblo tribes.
 They undoubtedly lived the difficulties of newcomers in their newfound range.
 The Spanish conquistadores, when they invaded the Americas, again spurred the displacement of the Apache.
 The arrival of the horse facilitated Apache mobility, and they soon earned notoriety as they increasingly raided settlements and engaged in battle to defend their territory

-The Spanish and, later, the U.S. Government displaced the Apache during nearly 300 years, until Dine chief, Cochise, signed a treaty returning land in Arizona to the Dine.
+The Spanish and, later, the U.S. Government displaced the Apache for nearly 300 years, until Dine chief, Cochise, signed a treaty returning land in Arizona to the Dine.
 The government moved the Apaches to Florida, Alabama, and the Oklahoma territory before they finally returned to the arid southwest.

 The Apache history has been a turbulent one, and today these thoughtful and appreciative peoples number 111,810.
 They’re distributed in Oklahoma, Texas, Arizona, and New Mexico and many live on the reservations.
 Many others have migrated to California and Colorado and large cities throughout the United States.